iluwatar/java-design-patterns/fluentinterface/README.md

 **Programmatic Example**

-In this example two implementations of a `FluentIterable` interface are given.
+In this example, two implementations of a `FluentIterable` interface are given.

 ```java
 public interface FluentIterable<E> extends Iterable<E> {